 Several river locations across Kyrgyzstan are ripe for rafting during a few summer months of the year.

 According to the Silk Road Water Center, the Chu River (Grades II to IV), Chong Kemin (Grades II to IV), Kekemeren River (Grades II to IV), and Naryn River (Grades II to IV) are optimal locations to take the plunge.

-Skiing may not be the industry that is could be in a mountainous country, but there are a few locations near both Bishkek and Karakol that would suffice for enthusiasts.
+Skiing may not be the industry that it could be in a mountainous country, but a few locations near both Bishkek and Karakol would suffice for enthusiasts.

 However, more adventurous souls can opt to take a helicopter up to 5,000m peaks and get dropped off for Heliskiing and Heliboarding tours.

 The peaks in question can be from 1 to 5 kilometers in length with fresh, powdery snow.
 If interested in this sort of adventure, then check out Heli Ski Tours in Kyrgyzstan.